Auste1989/metis_projects/Passion_Project/README.md

 8. Try moving average technique
 9. Assess the results of time series OLS
 10. Scale the data before modelling (to avoid inflation of the importance of certain features)
-11. Run a CV search for the best model and parameters
+11. Run a GridSearch for the parameters for each of the following models:
+    * Linear Regression
+    * Ridge
+    * Lasso
+    * Extra Trees
+    * Random Forest
+    * XGBoost
-12. Get Cross-Validation scores for the best model
+12. Get Cross-Validation RMSE scores for the each model
+13. Choose the best model
-13. Examine the learning curve and train the model with more data, if needed
+13. Check the learning curve (???)
-14. Test the model on the test dataset and assess the results
+14. Test the model on the test set and assess the results
-15. Write a helper function that would allow to easily convert addresses (based on postal codes) to lat-longs
+15. Write a few helper functions:
+    * Convert an address to lat-longs :thumbsup:
+    * Generate date and time of now :thumbsup:
+    * Plot the route using GoogleMaps API
 16. Summarize the findings
 17. Build a Flask app
 18. Build the presentation